golemfactory/ray-on-golem/README.md

 pip3 install -U ray-on-golem
 ```

-Additonally, a tool named websocat is needed to wrap connections between your machine and Ray on Golem cluster.
+Additonally, a tool named [websocat](https://lib.rs/crates/websocat) is needed to wrap connections between your machine and Ray on Golem cluster.
-You can install websocat using instructions on its website: https://lib.rs/crates/websocat
+You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).

 For now, you also need to download and install Golem node software representing you in the Golem network.